weizhiqianran/agentic_ai_lab/study/fastapi/use_case/ws_server_app.md

-# Mastering `fastapi.WebSocket`: A Comprehensive Guide with Standalone Examples
+# Building Real-Time Applications with FastAPI: A WebSocket Tutorial

 WebSockets enable real-time, bidirectional communication between a client and a server.
 FastAPI, a modern, high-performance web framework for Python 3.6+ based on standard type hints, provides robust support for WebSocket endpoints.
 In this guide, every example is self-contained, so you can experiment with each one independently.